9 Tips For Better Vendor Demos

 - Tailor your presentation to the country of the client's organization-If your company is headquartered in another country, convert your information to the client's country.
 This includes units of measure or currency.
 Don't make the potential client try to convert the number as you're presenting.

-Have a question for Trisha?
-Ask or leave a comment below!
+Have a question for Trisha or want to leave a comment?
+Click here.